unalignedcoder/auto-theme/README.md

 When ran as the command `./AutoTheme.ps1` from terminal or desktop shortcut, the script toggles between themes, ignoring scheduled events.

-## The forgotten benefits of using `.theme` files
-Many scripts and apps try to automate dark and light theme functionality under Windows 10/11, but they do so by directly modifying system behavior, incurring in many difficulties and potential compatibility problems for the user.

-This script however directly starts `.theme` files as processes (as if the user double-clicked on them), therefore letting Windows itself operate the entire visual transition, be it just the application of dark mode, or with addition of visual styles, wallpapers and more.

-In fact, this script to switching light and dark themes, `.theme` files allow to set different wallpaper slideshows for each theme, while including other changes such as cursors, sounds, and more, all without forcing or tricking the system into unusual behavior.

-All it takes are two `.theme` files (very easy to create, see below.)

 ## Installation
 1) Download the latest [release](https://github.com/unalignedcoder/auto-theme/releases) and extract it to your preferred folder.
 2) Create custom **Light** and **Dark** themes.
 To do so, simply modify settings in the _Personalize_ window (including colors or, for example, a wallpaper slideshow) and then save the theme.